Attack of the 5 Ft. 2 In. Women

 National Lampoon's Attack of the 5 Ft.
 2 In.
 Women is an American 1994 Showtime television film that parodies two sensational news stories from the 1990s: the Tonya Harding-Nancy Kerrigan incident, and the John and Lorena Bobbitt incident.
 The film is presented as a double feature, with Julie Brown starring in both segments.
 The title is a takeoff of Attack of the 50 Foot Woman.

 Synopsis

 The film is presented as two parts of a double feature, the titles being Tonya: The Battle of Wounded Knee and He Never Gave Me Orgasm: The Lenora Babbitt Story.

 Tonya: The Battle of Wounded Knee

 Figure skater Tonya Hardly (Brown), desperate to win the gold medal in the Olympics, tries to eliminate competitor Nancy Cardigan (Khrystyne Haje) by hiring someone to injure her; although she only suffers a small bruise.
-The news story is so tragic and heart-rending that all of Tonya's co-conspirators turn themselves in and finger her.
+The news story is so tragic and heart-rending that all of Tonya's co-conspirators turn themselves in and implicate her.
 Sailing above the scandal, she goes on to compete at the 1994 Winter Olympics, but is undone by her lack of talent and undersized panties.